01 of 09

 Make sure no sunlight is coming through the window.
 If it is, that means your indoor lighting will bleed yellow through the outside at night and we want it to be nice and dark for a better result.

-Basically, we needed a poster board and a half to fully cover the window.
-Cut the extra piece in half and tape it all the way down the full-sized poster board to black out the window.
+We needed one and a half poster boards to fully cover the window.
+Cut the extra piece in half and tape it down the full-sized poster board to black out the window.

 Because you will be cutting all of the poster board, go ahead and secure the sheets of poster board used to cover one window with a lot of tape.
 That way, the pieces won't shift and mess up your design while you're cutting.Continue to 4 of 9 below.